chris-denny/CDFXHouTools/README.md

 # CDFXHouTools
 A growing collection of python scripts, shelf tools, and HDAs designed to streamline and enhance the workflow for Houdini artists.

-HDA's are in the Houdini Indie (.hdalc) format.
+HDAs are in the Houdini Indie (.hdalc) format.

 Have you found this useful? *Feel free to [buy me a coffee](https://buymeacoffee.com/chrisdenny)!*
 ___